Friday, 18 December 2020

 It sounds like a scene from A Clockwork Orange, but it really did happen and highlighted the schism between the various youth sub-culture factions at that time, at least in the provinces.
 It’s hard to believe now, but even in the early 70s there were places outside of London where long hair on a man could still earn you a beating.

 In the late sixties double albums were expensive, often retailing at literally twice the price of a single LP, making them unaffordable for many record buyers.
-Around 1968 Polydor (one of the main offenders in the LP price wars) came up with the bright idea of splitting some of their expensive doubles and selling them individually in order to soften the financial blow.
+Around 1968 Polydor (one of the main offenders in the LP price wars) came up with the bright idea of splitting some of their expensive UK double sets and selling them individually in order to soften the financial blow.
 Even though the truncated versions sometimes had new and interesting artwork, it was a flawed artistic and commercial concept which didn’t catch on, for obvious reasons.

 But, for a brief period, we saw big-name two-album sets such as Tommy, Electric Ladyland and Wheels of Fire sold separately as parts 1 and 2.
 Epic records had done a similar thing a year earlier with Donovan’s A Gift From A Flower To A Garden box set, but only in the US.
 Surprisingly, considering no one seriously expected it to set the charts alight, Wee Tam and the Big Huge also received the same treatment (Elektra was part of the UK Polydor stable until 1971).
 But while the ISB’s fourth album was available as both a double album or two single LPs in Britain, it was sold only as the individual titles Wee Tam OR The Big Huge in the US.
 This decision killed the album’s sales in America where both LPs barely scraped into the Billboard top 200.